F0lak/dm_open_ref/ref/list/associations.md

 The [`alist`
 proc](/ref/proc/alist.md) creates lists that are *strictly* associative.
-This means that list items are treated as \"keys\" in key,value pairs.
-Unlike a regular list, each \"key\" is unique.
+This means that list items are treated as "keys" in key,value pairs.
+Unlike a regular list, each "key" is unique.

 > [!TIP]
 > **See also:**